TwilioDevEd/clicktocall-spring/README.md

 ### Run the application

-1. Clone the repository and `cd` into it.
+1. Clone the repository and `cd` into it
-1. The application uses Gradle to manage dependencies.
+1. The application uses Gradle to manage dependencies
-1. Edit the sample configuration file `.env.example` and edit it to match your configuration.
+1. Edit the sample configuration file `.env.example` and edit it to match your configuration

    Once you have edited the `.env.example` file, if you are using a unix operating system, just use the `source` command to load the variables into your environment: